orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-**Note:** You must provide and Axios converter to convert these to dates as this just makes the TypeScript definition a Date.
+**Note:** You must provide an Axios converter to convert the serialised date strings to `Date` objects.
+This option only affects the TypeScript definition.
+If using `fetch` as your client, you can provide a `jsonReviver` override function.

 You can choose to use any Date library you want like Moment, Luxon, or native JS Dates.

 ```ts